longebane/curriculum/web_development_101/installations/prerequisites.md

 ### Step 2: Start WSL

 WSL is nothing more than a Linux terminal inside Windows.
 To start the program, simply open your Start menu and search for "Ubuntu 18.04".
 The first time you run the program, you may get a message that says, "Installing.
 This may take a few minutes..."
 When it finishes, you will be asked to create a new username and password that will be used to log into WSL.

+*You can skip all of the following steps if you will be using VSCode with the "Remote - WSL" extension*

 ### Step 3: Set Up Symbolic Link